 Here is a beautifully designed and magnificently produced coffee table book of sporting art: two hundred forty pages filled with high quality color reproductions of more than 180 paintings and sketches by Joseph Sulkowski.
 The 12-1/4 x 11-1/4 hard bound volume was meticulously printed on fine quality coated stock so substantial I was tempted to measure the thickness with a wooden ruler.
 The book weighs in at five pounds.

 But here’s the thing.
 It’s not just a book of brilliant paintings; it’s a college level course in art appreciation by a writer, Brooke Chilvers, who at age seventeen moved herself to Paris to study art history.
 Upon completing her studies, Chilvers embarked on a year-long camping trip, after which she married Rudy Lubin, a French professional hunter who operated in the French Republic of Africa for forty years.
 Chilvers has been the editor of African Hunting Gazette for twelve years and the art columnist for Gray’s Sporting Journal for fifteen years.
-She has filled high-level offices in international hunting organizations and won journalistic awards for her writing.To read more, log in above or click here to subscribe.
+She has filled high-level offices in international hunting organizations and won journalistic awards for her writing.To read more, a subscription is required.
+Log in or click here to subscribe.